jastill/BathroomLine/README.md

 The data sent from raspberry Pi (Python) needs to be distributed to other applications.

-Assuming that the data is tranisitional (not needed to be stored in a database), ussing a simple webscocket echo client can help.
+Assuming that the data is tranisitional (not needed to be stored in a database), using a simple webscocket echo client can help.

 In this example a node.js websocket server is running on a cloud server on port 8080, all messages sent by one client are received by the other client.